How to grow roses

 How to grow shrub roses

-Shrub roses and English roses come in a huge range of sizes and colours – some can grow to 2m in height.
+Shrub roses, which include most English roses, come in a huge range of sizes and colours – some can grow to 2m in height.
 Shrub roses are typically robust, healthy, repeat-flowering plants offering colour when other shrubs have finished flowering.

 Some shrub roses have a good fragrance, but if you want a scented shrub rose, then English roses are for you.
 Shrub roses and English roses are perfect for growing in a mixed border, large container or as part of a rose garden.
 Some can also be trained as climbers or used to grow into a hedge.